Upcoming events

 “Attending my first SPAC meeting.
 Listening to the women report on the legislative work they were doing for foster care youth and victims of human trafficking was incredible.
 This small group of women across the state has made a huge impact on so many people.
 I’m honored to be joining them and am looking forward to learning more.”

-About Pam:
+About Susan:

 Favorite Junior League Memory?